websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/configuring-cross-cluster-replication.md

 transportAddresses = ["localhost:9301"]
 ```

-It's recommended that the suffix (`follower` in this example) at the end of the file name be the same as what is defined as the `connectionId` in the configuration.
+You can use any suffix (`-follower` in this example) for the configuration file name, but for consistency you should make it identical to the `connectionId` property in the configuration.

-And finally, enable CCR by providing a configuration file named
+The connection is configured.
+Next enable CCR by providing a configuration file named

 ```bash
 com.liferay.portal.search.elasticsearch.cross.cluster.replication.internal.configuration.CrossClusterReplicationConfiguration.config
 ```

-with the following content:
+Give it the following contents:

 ```properties
 ccrEnabled = B"true"